 Wushu International Judge

-Famous artist Leilei drew the lettering on the Yin Yang sign of our logo.
+Famous artist Leilei on the left, with Mr and Mrs Bao, drew the lettering on the Yin Yang sign of our logo.

-Mrs Bao’s brother designed the dragon on our club’s t-shirts.
+Mrs Bao’s brother Xiaoming Men designed the dragon on our club’s t-shirts.

 Professor Li Deyin taking a class during one of his many visits to Bao’s Lung Fei Tai Chi